HolyPit/china_rework/README_pdx.md

 China National Focus Rework

-Works with no DLC, but best with "Waking the Tiger".
+A complete new focus tree for vanilla China, and a heavily rework for "Waking the Tiger".
+All DLC compatible.

-Current version: 0.9 (work-in-progress, testing needed, please report any bug or imbalance)
+Current version: 1.0 (Testing needed, please report any bug or imbalance)

 This mod gives you more choices where you can lead the Nationalist China to, regarding solving the communist civil war, suppressing warlords and dealing with Japanese.